-If you ever find yourself walking down the streets of Redfern in Sydney, you may come across a well-known figure, Ray Jackson.
-He is pretty hard to miss as he always wears a hat coverved in political badges – often with a matching vest. definitely an old school activist, Ray has devoted decades to the campaign to Stop Aboriginal Deaths in Custody.
+If you ever found yourself walking down the streets of Redfern in Sydney, you may have come across a well-known figure, Ray Jackson.
+He was pretty hard to miss as he always wore a hat covered in political badges – often with a matching vest.
+Definitely an old school activist, Ray devoted decades to the campaign to Stop Aboriginal Deaths in Custody.

-At present Ray is the president of the Indigenous Social Justice Association.
-He is also a Wiradjuri man.
+Ray was the president of the Indigenous Social Justice Association.
+He was also a Wiradjuri elder.

-There is no doubting Ray's commitment; he spends up to 30 hours a week, sometimes more on investigatong cases, supporting familites of victims and meeting with members of state and federal parliaments.
+There is no doubting Ray's commitment; he spent up to 30 hours a week, sometimes more on investigating cases, supporting families of victims, and meeting with members of state and federal parliaments.

-"Sometimes my kids and grandkids ask me when am I going to give up my activism and I always tell them when one of them is willing to take over the work" he says.
+'Sometimes my kids and grandkids ask me when am I going to give up my activism and I always tell them when one of them is willing to take over the work,' he said.

 Ray also participated in the wider Aboriginal struggle and there probably wasn't a protest that he hadn't attended.
 However, it was Aboriginal Deaths in Custody that took up most of his time.